The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 All ages will enjoy the dachshund derby, costume contests, food booths, polka dancing, and live music.

-22. Parade of Homes
+19. Parade of Homes

-You’ll see unique features that most traditional homes don’t have, like secret doorways behind bookcases and trapdoors to movie theaters!
+You’ll see unique features that most traditional homes don’t have, like secret doorways behind bookcases and trapdoors to movie theaters.

-When it comes to fall activites in Colorado, it’s a blast no matter what you do.
+When it comes to fall activities in Colorado in October, it’s a blast no matter what you do.

 Head for the mountains, eat your fill, or explore spooky new places.